Motivational Interviewing (MI)

 Location/Institution: Three Midwestern U.S. prenatal clinics

 The purpose of the study was to evaluate the effectiveness of Motivational Interviewing (MI) in decreasing prenatal alcohol use in a sample of pregnant women.
 Participants were randomly assigned to MI or a comparison group.
 Measures utilized include the Alcohol Use Disorders Identification Test (AUDIT), the Basic Psychological Needs Scale (BPNS), and the Treatment Self-Regulation Questionnaire (TSRQ).
-Results indicate that MI was not effective in decreasing prenatal drinking behaviors in this study; however, nonspecific factors were identified, such as treatment structures, participant motivation for improvement, and provider qualities, which may have influenced these results.
-Limitations include the small sample size, possible fear of punitive and legal consequences of prenatal alcohol use, and a higher attrition rate in the intervention group than the comparison group.
+Results indicate that MI was not effective in decreasing prenatal drinking behaviors in the study; however, nonspecific factors were identified, such as treatment structures, participant motivation for improvement, and provider qualities, which may have influenced these results.
+Limitations include the small sample size, possible fear of punitive and legal consequences of prenatal alcohol use, which may have affected the underreporting of drinking behaviors at baseline and follow-up, and a higher attrition rate in the intervention group than in the comparison group.

 Length of controlled postintervention follow-up: 4–6 weeks.